 Always something new, something different.
 Being a designer has limits only determined by oneself.
 So why place limits on what can be created?
 The past few months have brought a wide range of projects, each with its own set of goals and parameters.

 I have designed and built a combined landscape / hardscape project.
 There have been several vector projects created to share with the designer community as free downloads.
 A set of new home renderings and floor plans helped a new, local builder.
 I created a selection of infographics for biomedical and professional purposes.
 The quest to provide all Oregon Campgrounds on one easy to use map brought me deep into cartography and Eris/GIS data application.
-My illustration skills have been honed through timed workouts.
+My illustration skills have been honed via an anatomy course.
 And the testimonial website bearing my name has been recreated on Word Press as an easy-to-read typology endeavor.
 Always something new, something different!
-(January 2021)
+(February 2021)

 The landscaping project was an effort to apply what I do for others at my own Troutdale residence.
 The entire yard, plantings and structures were removed prior to designing and doing the landscaping.
 My intent was to create a drought-resistant, low maintenance yard that offered a unique visual appeal.
 The design leads the eye from one corner to the other with a natural sweep influenced by a dry creek bed.
 I formed and poured several large concrete steps connecting the sidewalk to the entry, a way to welcome visitors.
 The gabion walls withstand the strong winds we endure - while lending a needed vertical element.
 All stone is native to the Columbia River gorge, Mt.
 Hood at Lolo Pass and Bingen Washington.
 Each and every stone was loaded into my trailer by hand and placed into the landscape by hand; one-stone-at-a-time by myself (oy!).
 COVID 'Stay at Home' mandates provided me the season to construct such a project.
 This public plaza and bench were designed to entice neighborhood walkers to pause a moment and to bask in the day (also to hide an unsightly underground utility box). > PDF PLAN SET HERE